rhel-labs/instruqt/image-mode-day2/03-rollback-a-host/assignment.md

   contents: |
     # Goal:

-    Providing updates and sofware changes to a host is part of the standard life cycle.
-It can be even more common during the design part of our standar operating environments.
-This process is where image mode hosts deviate the most from typical package based hosts.
+    Recovering from software problems is typically an expensive proposition that requires a lot of preparatory work.
+Operating in image mode, roll back is a native capability.

-    In this exercise, we'll explore how to make changes in images for our hosts to use.
+    In this exercise, we'll explore how to revert to an earlier image already on disk.
 tabs:
 - id: zje6jrqczgve
   title: Terminal